holgerbrandl/kalasim/docs/userguide/docs/state.md

 if(failed) print("impatient ...")
 ```

-In the above example we tested for a state to be `true`.
+In this example, the process will wait at max `10` ticks.
+If the state predicate was not met until then, the `failed` flag will be set and be consumed by the user.

 There are two ways to test for a value